zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/spoton.md

 - Scanmed Technology (S) Pte Ltd
 - SmartScan Machine Pte Ltd

 For more information, you can refer to our press release.
-If you have purchased the SPOTON thermal scanner from the above distributers, download a copy of the [Terms of Use (TOU)](https://www.developer.tech.gov.sg/assets/files/SPOTON%20Licence%20(v8)(clean)_7%20Aug%202020.pdf ':target=_blank') and
+If you have purchased the SPOTON thermal scanner from the above distributers, download a copy of the [Terms of Use](https://www.developer.tech.gov.sg/assets/files/SPOTON%20Licence%20(v8)(clean)_7%20Aug%202020.pdf){:target="_blank"} and
-[Privacy Policy (PP)](https://www.developer.tech.gov.sg/assets/files/Privacy%20Policy%20v%202.9_EPL%20(Final).pdf ':target=_blank') before proceeding to use the SPOTON 1.0 software.
+[Privacy Policy](https://www.developer.tech.gov.sg/assets/files/Privacy%20Policy%20v%202.9_EPL%20(Final).pdf){:target="_blank"} before proceeding to use the SPOTON 1.0 software.

 For technical support and queries, you may contact the distributor(s) directly.